 What Is Narrative Nonfiction?

-Narrative nonfiction is nonfiction text that uses a storytelling structure to present factual information about a topic, such as a real person or event (versus expository text, which simply presents the facts).
+Narrative nonfiction, or literary nonfiction, is nonfiction text that uses a storytelling structure to present factual information about a topic, such as a real person or event (versus expository text, which simply presents the facts).
 It’s part of the literary nonfiction genre.
 Since the facts are written in a narrative format with characters, a setting, a plot, etc., it can be a more engaging and memorable way for students to learn about the world.

 It’s kind of tricky to differentiate between narrative nonfiction and historical fiction.
 To me, the difference is that narrative nonfiction is more about presenting facts through a story, and historical fiction is more about telling a story that is based on some facts.
 Clear as mud, lol.